 The queries report can help us see which keywords people are using to get to our website.
 But, this report still lacks a lot of actionable information.

 This report gives us some information about how people find our website.
-But it doesn’t tell us what people do on our website.
+But it doesn’t tell us what people do on our site.
 There are no metrics available in this report for conversions or user behavior.
-So we are still missing a lot of the information a good SEO report should include.
+So we are still missing a lot of the information a useful SEO report should include.

 Landing page report